 Betsy prayed and told her sister they must “give thanks in all circumstances.”

-Corrie wondered how she could possibly ever be thankful for the lice and the fleas?
+Corrie wondered how she could ever be thankful for the lice and the fleas.

-Several weeks later, one of the supervisors was called in their barracks to view something Betsy was working on.
+Several weeks later, one of the supervisors was called into their barracks to view something Betsy was working on.
 The supervisor refused because the place was crawling with fleas.